xyphro/UsbGpib/README.md

 Mail me at xyphro@gmail.com or raise an issue under the issue section.

 [FW image location: SW/binaries](SW/binaries)
-The file TestAndMeasurementReleaseCandidate.bin is the new improved firmware.
-The TestAndMeasurement.bin is the older stable firmware.

-Changes in this release candidate are as announced previously:
-- 488.2 support further roled out.
+- 488.2 support further rolled out.
 This means Status bytes are automatically read out and reported via interrupt transfers to PC as foreseen in the standard.
 - FASTER (!)
 7 x write speed improvement and 4.x times read speed improvement.
-As reference: On an FSW I get 310kbytes/s as write transfer speed and 240kBytes/s as read transfer speed.
+As reference: On an FSW I get 310kBytes/s as write transfer speed and 240kBytes/s as read transfer speed.
 - a fix for read status byte readout leading to issues on my CMU200
 - several smaller race conditions identified and fixed.
 A lot of work went into stress testing 488.2.

-As said, I feel this is the best Firmware image so far, but I changed so much that I want to go first for this small betatest phase asking you explicitely for positive and negative feedback.
+As said, I feel this is the best Firmware image so far, but I changed so much that I want to go first for this small beta test phase asking you explicitly for positive and negative feedback.

-After further testing I will also push the sourcecode of this image.

 # Hardware

 ## Microcontroller choice

-Allthough I typically would prefer nowadays an ARM Cortex M0/3/4/7 controller, there is an issue with it.
+Although I typically would prefer nowadays an ARM Cortex M0/3/4/7 controller, there is an issue with it.
 Available devices support only max.
-3.3V supply voltages, such that there would be a requirement for a level shifter towards the GPIB Bus.
+3.3V supply voltages, such that there would be a requirement for a level-shifter towards the GPIB Bus.
 GPIB is based on 5V (not exactly true, but a first iteration).

 This limited the microcontroller choice to e.g. AVR or PIC controllers.
 Because of very good availability I ended up in ATMEGA32U4 controllers.